go-to-k/cls3/README.md

   - The default is to delete all buckets in parallel if only the -c option is specified.
 - -k, --keyPrefix: optional
   - Key prefix of the objects to be deleted.
-  - Multiple prefixes are allowed.
-    - `cls3 -b test1 -b test2 -k key-prefix1 -k key-prefix2`
+  - For directory buckets, only prefixes that end in a delimiter ( / ) are supported.

 ## Interactive Mode